 Vera’s rain trousers have a long zip up the side, all the way up to the hip.
 This is a great feature as it allows for extra ventilation in warm weather or quickly changing in and out of the rain gear while wearing the Shimano boots.

 Be sure to buy a brightly coloured or hi-viz rain jacket.
-Usually the visibility is low in wet weather and you might find yourself in heavy traffic on a dark and rainy day.
+Usually the visibility is low in wet weather and you might find yourself in heavy traffic on a dark and rainy day which is arguably the worst possible experience of bike touring.

 Things to leave at home